 7. Enable faster response- and debugging times

 When an error occurs in uptime, you’re likely notified immediately.
 So should your marketing and analytics teams when conversions aren’t being tracked.
-By using tools like Tag Monitor you can:
+By using tools like Code-Cube.io Tag Monitor you can:

 • Set alerts via Slack, email, or other channels.